syncfusion-content/uwp-docs/uwp/DatePicker/Footer.md

 ## Done and Cancel Buttons

-The done and cancel buttons can be made visible or hidden using the following properties.
+The Done and Cancel buttons can be shown or hidden using the following properties.

 ## ShowDoneButton